-As of this preliminary posting, the deadline for submission for the first award is September 1, 2015.
+The deadline for submission for the first award is September 1, 2015.
 It will be for an advanced laboratory experiment completed in the 2014-15 academic year.

 The first award will be presented at the 2016 AAPT Winter Meeting in New Orleans.

 FundingTeachSpin, Inc. has agreed to fund this award for the first five years.
 During this period, AAPT an ALPhA will be soliciting contributions to fully fund a permanent endowment for the award.
 Donate to this award

 Jonathan F. Reichert, Chair (2016)